Want the best LGBTQ+ Dark Academia books?

 The world-building is also excellent.
 And the book has such dark academia vibes.
 It opens in a prep school for girls.
 But it discusses so many important issues such as immigration politics and forced marriage.

 We set the Dark on Fire features an intriguing dystopian premise and a likeable, strong-minded main character.
-This YA LGBTQ+ Dystopian book explores immigration politics, toxic masculinity and feminism.
-A great choice if you're looking for fantasy books with dark academia vibes
+It explores immigration politics, toxic masculinity and feminism.
+A great choice if you’re looking for fantasy books with dark academia vibes

 3. The Atlas Six by Olivie Blake